 Data source: The Brand Footprint publication is a Kantar initiative, and the ranking is created in collaboration with GfK in Austria, Belgium, Czech Republic, Denmark, Germany, Hungary, Italy, Poland, Romania, Russia, Slovakia, the Netherlands and Sweden, with IRI in the US, with Intage in Japan and with CTR in China.

-Criteria of eligibility for a brand to appear in the Global ranking: Only global brands are analysed to create the Global Top 50 Ranking.
+Criteria of eligibility for a brand to appear in the global ranking: Only global brands are analysed to create the Global Top 50 Ranking.
 To be considered as global, a brand must be available in at least two continents.
-For instance, Sunlight is in the global ranking, as the brand is purchased by households across Asia (Sri Lanka, Vietnam, Indonesia, etc) and also in Africa and Middle East (South Africa).
+For instance, Indomie is in the global ranking, as the brand is purchased by households across Asia (Indonesia, Malaysia, Philippines etc) and also in Europe (Netherlands, Russia, Belgium) and North America (the US).